-A GMO (genetically modified organism) is the result of a laboratory process of taking genes from one species and inserting them into another in an attempt to obtain a desired trait or characteristic, hence they are also known as transgenic organisms.
+A GMO (genetically modified organism) is the result of a laboratory process of forcing genes from one species into the DNA of another species in an attempt to obtain a desired trait or characteristic, or rearranging genes within the same organism’s DNA.
 This process may be called either Genetic Engineering (GE) or Genetic Modification (GM); they are one and the same.

 But haven’t growers been grafting trees, breeding animals, and hybridizing seeds for years?

 Genetic engineering is completely different from traditional breeding and carries unique risks.

 In traditional breeding it is possible to mate a pig with another pig to get a new variety, but is not possible to mate a pig with a potato or a mouse.
 Even when species that may seem to be closely related do succeed in breeding, the offspring are usually infertile.
 A horse, for example, can mate with a donkey, but the offspring (a mule) is sterile.